malinthar/datasearch-epidatafuse/README.md

-## Data store for disease related data
+## EpiDataFuse:A generic faramework for collection, fusion and integration of spatio-temporal data for infectious disease surveillance